partjarnberg/tutorials/async-http-spring-boot/README.md

 and instead free the connection for others to use when waiting for a response event.

 ### <a name="non-blocking-http-client"></a>3.2 Non-blocking http-client

-**UPDATE** Since this tutorial was written a new non-blocking [HTTP Client](https://docs.oracle.com/en/java/javase/14/docs/api/java.net.http/java/net/http/HttpClient.html) has been introduced since Java 11.
-Also Spring have created [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) with its [WebClient](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html#webflux-client).
-All targeted to a reactive programming model.
-However the foundation is still the same and it is still important as programmer to understand the basic concepts and boundaries of asynchronous programming.

 In our case the most interesting resource client would be a __non-blocking http-client__ since we are mostly consuming various REST API:s.
 Some of which are really fast and some are annoyingly slow.
 It would be a good fit consuming those services in a non-blocking I/O manner.